Provar

 how to create a simple web service connection with SOAP or REST

-Give the Connection a name, then select Connection Type: Generic Web Service.
+Name the Connection, then select Connection Type: Generic Web Service.
 Select a sub-type of Rest Web Service or Soap Web Service.

 If you are to create a web service connection (REST Connection), move on to the next section, or set up a SOAP Connection, skip ahead to SOAP Connections.